padmacho/default/www/python/Strings.md

 '1.2'
 >>>
 ```
-# Sequence types
+# Read individual characters in the string
-We can access individual characters using square brackets with an integer zero-based index.
+We can access individual characters using square brackets with an integer **zero-based** index.

 ```python
 >>> s="mario"